 - Quarantine all first aid equipment used on a course for 72 hours: The virus can’t live for more than 72 hours so if it has been stored dry a simple quarantine could be used.

-- Clean all equipment throughly: On the first aid courses I have been running I have also been taking the jackets off my CPR manikins and washing them, with the manikin faces, in the washing machine.
+- Clean all equipment throughly: On the first aid courses I have been running I have also been taking the jackets off my CPR manikins and washing them, with the manikin faces, in the washing machine before inserting a new lung for the new course.
 Cleaning the manikins themselves in the shower with soap and water and yes getting strange looks from my partner!
 Cotton triangular bandages are also being washed between courses.

 Having now run several courses using our wide range of mitigation measures, I believe we have appropriate measures in place on our first aid courses to minimise the risk within the group we are working with.
 We will continue to review these measures as government and scientific guidance changes.